 Psychiatrists and neurologists receive neurological education in medical school and residency.
 Similarly, neurologists receive some education in psychiatry.
-They are different disciplines which share study of the brain and its impact on health and behavior.
+They are different disciplines that share study of the brain and its impact on health and behavior.

-Psychiatrists and neurologists do not receive extensive training in the treatment of brain injured patients and rehabilitation, which is the focus of Brain Injury Medicine.
+Psychiatrists and neurologists do not receive extensive training in the treatment of brain-injured patients and rehabilitation, which is the focus of Brain Injury Medicine.

-This limits the Psychiatrist or Neurologist’s opinions about prognosis and necessary treatment and other factors that impact monetary damages in a lawsuit.
+This limits the Psychiatrist or Neurologist’s opinions about prognosis and necessary treatment, and other factors that impact monetary damages in a lawsuit.

 Dr. Adhia is asked to render expert opinion in cases where both brain injury and psychiatric injury are present.
 In some cases, a brain injury is not adequately addressed in the opinions of other experts or even treating doctors.

 Injuries to the Brain and Forensic Psychiatry: Medical and Legal Records

 Dr. Adhia’s review of medical records requires a physician’s qualifications.
 Medical records include hospitalization and treatment notes, radiology, MRIs and CTScans, test results, neurology reports and labwork.
 A Medical Review Officer has additional qualifications to consider toxicology reports.

 Legal records are also relevant and can contain clues helpful to Dr. Adhia’s work.
 For example, reviewing the deposition testimony of other medical experts addressing brain function can be revealing inasmuch as they may report medical information not found in other records and worthy of further investigation.